cal-overflow/Build-A-Blog/README.md

 ## Getting Started
 **Make the site your own 👨‍💻** \
-This portfolio is "modular" so that the content and site structure is separate from the components themselves.
+This website is "modular" so that the content and site structure is separate from the components themselves.

 If you'd like a website similar to the author's ([cal-overflow.dev](http://www.cal-overflow.dev)), you can create one without needing to build it from scratch.